strasbe/CS425-ECE428/MP1/README.md

 There are two types of tests implemented, one for slaves, and one for a master.
 The slave tests assume that a master and other slaves are set up.
 The slave will broadcast a message telling all the machines to create a log file with known key value pairs that hold 4 catagories.
 There are rare key value pairs that only appear once in each log file, somewhat frequent, frequent, and random key value pairs.
 The slave then runs a grep on the three different categories with known outputs and checks to see if the outputs are correct.
 The master test is the same principal but assumes there are slaves set up on the other machines waiting to connect to a master.

 ## Use
-To run the distributed log system run on one machine
+To run the distributed log system run on one machine:
 	$ node Master.js
-and run
+and run:
 	$ node Slave.js
 on any other machines you want to be a part of the distributed system

 ## Testing
-Set up all machines required for tests, for Master test set up other slaves for the master to communicate with and for a Slave test set up a Master and other slaves for the slaves to communicate with.
+Set up all machines required for tests, for Master test set up other slaves for the master to communicate with and for a Slave test set up a Master and other slaves for the slaves to communicate with:
 	$ npm test